e-Statements and e-Notices

 e-Statements are monthly electronic statements that are available to all of our members at no charge (if you choose paper statements, a fee does apply).
 You must be enrolled in Digital Banking to qualify.
 Please contact a Member Services Representative for details or questions.

 When you enroll in e-Statements, you’ll get a secure, convenient and environmentally friendly way to access your monthly statements.

 - Receive an e-mail notification from Fort Billings FCU the day your statement is available.

-- Access all of your account statements and check images by logging on to Remote Banking.
+- Access all of your account statements and check images by logging on to Digital Banking.

 - View your statements 24-hours a day from anywhere with internet access.